ResponsibleAILab/HALO/README.md

 ```

 ## **Citation**
-If you use this work, please cite it as follows:
+If you find this work useful, please cite it as follows:
 **BibTeX:**
 ```bibtex
 @article{anjum2024halo,